bbchui/bbchui.github.io/development_readMe.md

 Day 2: Create board and bamboo control for game.
 Continue learning Easel for fluid game piece movement.
 Implement controls for player.

-Day 3: Implement Panda bouncing physics and sound.
+Day 3: Implement Panda bouncing physics and power ups.

 Day 4: Style game and implement any missing features.

 ## Bonus Features
-* Panda/Bamboo power-ups
+* Sound implementation and toggling
 * More levels